yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Step Four

-Click [Deploy Control Plane and Create an Edge Gateway](/docs/tyk-cloud/troubleshooting-support/glossary/#deploy).
+1. Click [Deploy Control Plane and Create an Edge Gateway](/docs/tyk-cloud/troubleshooting-support/glossary/#deploy).
 You can watch your Control Plane being deployed and your Edge Gateway being created.
 You will then be taken to the Control Plane overview screen within the Tyk Cloud dashboard.
+2. From your Control Plane overview you will see the Edge Gateway is in a **Not Deployed** state.
+Click on your Edge Gateway to open its overview.
+3. In the top right of your Edge Gateway overview, click **Not Deployed** and choose **Deploy** from the drop-down.
+4. With your Edge Gateway successfully deployed, make a note of the tags assigned to your Edge Gateway.
+One tag is "edge" and the other is the location of your Edge Gateway.
+You'll add a tag when creating your API.

-Next you'll deploy your Edge Gateway and set up your first API from the Tyk Dashboard.
+Next you'll set up your first API from the Tyk Dashboard.